-513 Reporting intraday values and preparing a consumption forecast for non-daily settled offtake points
+5.1.3 Reporting intraday values and preparing a consumption forecast for non-daily settled offtake points

-The system balance administrator totals the reported intraday mean values for each balance administrator and reports the aggregated values to the balance administrators five times during the current gas day, together with a consumption forecast for non-daily settled offtake points.
+The system balance administrator totals the reported intraday mean values for each balance administrator and reports the totalled values to the balance administrators five times during the current gas day, together with a consumption forecast for non-daily settled offtake points.
+The system balance administrator also reports the totalled series for each balance administrator to the BAM.

-51.4 Compiling and reporting information for balance settlement
+5.1.4 Compiling and reporting information for balance settlement

 The forecasts that have been received from the balance administrators and reconciled transaction values are stored as a basis for the system balance administrator's balance settlement.
 Reconciled transaction values are reported to the balance administrator as they stand.
+The system balance administrator reports the totalled series for each balance administrator to the BAM.